konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ wget http://data.imib-zinf.net/unix_course_files.tar.gz
     $ tar xfz unix_course_files.tar.gz

-## The basic anatonomy of a command line call
+## The basic anatomy of a command line call

 Running a tool in the command line interface follow as simple pattern.
-At first you have to write the name of the command (if it is not globally installe it's precise location needs to be give - we will get to this later).
+At first you have to write the name of the command (if it is not globally installed it's precise location needs to be give - we will get to this later).
 Some programs additionally require parameters and arguments.
 Parameters usually start with a dash.
 The common pattern looks like this (`<>` indicated obligatory items, `[]` indicated